-- When and where can I take the ACCUPLACER?
+- When and where can I take the ESL Assessment?

 - I completed the ESL program at my high school (or at another college).
 Why do I have to take ESL classes here?

-- I scored below 225 on the ACCUPLACER.
+- I scored Level I on the ESL assessment.
 What should I do?

-- I am an international student and I have a TOEFL or IELTS score.
-Can I use that score instead of taking the ACCUPLACER ESL test?
+- I am an international student, and I have a TOEFL or IELTS score.
+Can I use that score instead of taking the ESL Assessment?

-- I took a college composition class at another college or university (or community college) in the United States and I am transferring that credit to NOVA.
-Do I still need to take the placement test?
+- I took a college composition class at another college or university (or community college) in the United States, and I am transferring that credit to NOVA.
+Do I still need to take the ESL Assessment?

-- I was tired (or in a hurry) on the day I took the placement test.
+- I was tired (or in a hurry) on the day I took the ESL Assessment.
 I think I can be in a higher level class.
 What should I do?

-- I took the placement test and I am not happy with the result.
-When can I retake the test?
+- I took the ESL Assessment and I am not happy with the result.
+When can I retake the ESL Assessment?

 - Do I have to take all of the courses in one level at the same time?

-- Can I take courses in two different levels at one time?
+- Can I take courses at two different levels at one time?

-- I am currently in ESL Level 2.
-I am taking ESL 20 and ESL 24.
-I am ready to register for my Level 3 classes, but the computer is blocking me.
+- I am ready to register for my ESL classes, but the computer is blocking me.
 What is the problem?

 - Can I take ESL classes on different campuses at the same time?